dvemon/collisions/README.md

 * use a 2d vector class
 * add some debugging information (fps, circle count)
 * add a menu to toggle features and change colours
-* add a gif to showcase the program